 See Note Below

-Original Pet Food Company Hand-Cut Dog Food earns the Advisor’s second tier rating of 4 stars.
+Original Pet Food Company Hand-Cut Dog Food gets the Advisor’s second-highest tier rating of 4.5 stars.

-The Original Pet Food Company Hand-Cut product line includes three canned products, all claimed to meet AAFCO nutrient profiles for all life stages.
+The Original Pet Food Company Hand-Cut product line includes three canned dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.

 The following is a list of recipes available at the time of this review.

 - Original Pet Food Company Hand-Cut Beef Recipe

 - Original Pet Food Company Hand-Cut Chicken Recipe

 - Original Pet Food Company Hand-Cut Fish Recipe (5 stars)

 Original Pet Food Company Hand-Cut Chicken Recipe was selected to represent the other products in the line for this review.